IamGianluca/blog-old/_posts/2021-05-28-how-to-start-career-in-data-science.md

 # Intro

-I've been asked this question many times by young practitioners and recent graduates. "*How can I start a career in Data Science?*".
+I've been asked this question many times by young practitioners and recent graduates. "*What advice would you give to someone starting a career in Data Science?*".

 # Fall in love with the process